Mike Pence: Tenure

+In October 2018, Pence gave a speech regarding China at the Hudson Institute, accusing China of predatory economic practices, military aggression, and trying to undermine President Trump.
+He said China "wants a different American president" and accused the country of meddling in U.S. elections.
+He said China was building "an unparalleled surveillance state" to suppress minorities, and accused it of engaging in "debt-trap diplomacy".
+In regards to Taiwan, he said "while our administration will continue to respect our One China Policy … Taiwan's embrace of democracy shows a better path for all the Chinese people".
+The New York Times wrote the speech, with a tone much more hawkish than what U.S. officials previously used regarding China, was similar to a declaration of a new Cold War.

 In September 2019, Pence attended official meetings with Irish prime minister Leo Varadkar in Dublin, Ireland but stayed at President Trump's resort in Doonbeg, 180 miles away.
 Pence's schedule included four hours spent in transit in one day, and two flights on Air Force Two before the end of the next day.
 Costs for the limousine service alone totaled $599,000 according to State Department receipts, compared to President Obama's three-day trip to Dublin with the same limousine company totaling $114,000.

+In February 2020, Pence defended debt- and deficit-spending as a measure to stimulate economic growth.

 Political action committee

 In May 2017, Pence filed Federal Election Commission paperwork to form Great America Committee, a political action committee (PAC) that would be headed by his former campaign staffers Nick Ayers and Marty Obst.
 Pence is the only vice president to have started his own PAC while still in office.
 Pence denied a New York Times article's allegations that he would run for president in 2020, calling them "laughable and absurd", and said the article was "disgraceful and offensive".